lololchike/Capstone-Utendaji-App/README.md

 # Capstone-Utendaji-App
 ## Project Name:
-UTENDAJI-PERFORMANCE TRACKER
+UTENDAJI-PERFORMANCE TRACKER!

 ## Authors:
-Lucy, Josephine, Bill, Kenneth
+Lucy, Josephine, Bill, Kenneth.

 ## Description of the project:
 A tool designed to help enhance productivity in employees.
 It allows the management to track and monitor the performance of each employee in real-time, providing them with data and insights that can be used to identify areas where improvements are needed.